Langulus/Anyness/README.md

 - Ultimately targeting C++23, and nothing less
 - Maintain binary compatibility between compatible containers
 - Maximize ease of use
-- Don't sacrifice performance for ease of use, whenever that is even remotely possible
+- Prioritize performance rather than memory footprint
 - Keep the code concise, well styled, readable, and documented, without compromise

-## Motivation
-**Anyness** started out as a simple drop-in replacement for `std::any`, but evolved to completely different thing, with its own memory management, RTTI, semantics, style, etc.
-[Langulus](https://github.com/Langulus/Langulus) required a fast and flexible way to share data between independent modules, utilizing runtime polymorphism, and type-erasure to minimize interdependences.

 ## Development status
 For the most part, the library is complete, with the exception of a couple of optional features, and containers:
 1. Ordered maps and sets remain to be finished (50%)
 2. Containers such as linked lists are not even conceived yet (you can use sparse Any/TAny containers as an alternative at this point)
+3. Thread safety patterns not decided yet, will probably use standard stuff
-3. The encryption feature is not implemented yet, library is not decided yet, may do it myself (optional feature)
+4. The encryption feature is not implemented yet, library is not decided yet, may do it myself (optional feature)
-4. The compression feature is not implemented yet, it will use [zlib](https://github.com/madler/zlib), naturally (optional feature)
+5. The compression feature is not implemented yet, it will use [zlib](https://github.com/madler/zlib), naturally (optional feature)
-5. [utfcpp](https://github.com/nemtrif/utfcpp) is planned for the `Text` container at some point (optional feature)
+6. [utfcpp](https://github.com/nemtrif/utfcpp) is planned for the `Text` container at some point (optional feature)
-6. Some kind of JSON interoperability is planned in the far future, but it is not required at this point
+7. Some kind of JSON interoperability is planned in the far future, but it is not required at this point

 ## Past/Future considerations
 The set of features and interfaces are likely to change radically at this point, as many features are not yet completely fleshed-out, and others will be added on demand, when [Langulus](https://github.com/Langulus/Langulus) is developed.